What happens after a planning application is received

-Since 2008 local planning authorities have to publish a list of information they require to 'validate' any planning applications they receive.
-This allows us to decide whether we have all the correct and adequate information to enable us to make a decision.
+Since 2008, local planning authorities have been required to publish an up to date list of information they require to 'validate' the planning applications they receive.
+This allows us to decide whether we have the correct and adequate information to enable us to make a decision.

-The validation process is split into two components; the national requirements which include the planning application form, the correct fee and certificated.
-The second requirements, local validation has requirements known as the 'local list'.
+The validation requirements are split into two components; the statutory national information requirements which include the planning application form, the correct fee, ownership certificates, the Design and Access Statement and relevant plans.
+The second part is the local information requirements, known as the 'Local List'.

 - validation document [PDF]